microsoft/BotBuilder-V3/specs/botframework-activity/botframework-activity.md

 #### Conversation account Conversation Type

 If the channel distinguishes between types of conversations (e.g. group vs. personal), the `conversationType` field indicates the type of the conversation.
 This field augments the lower-fidelity [`isGroup`](#Conversation-account-is-group) field.
 The value of the `conversationType` field is a string and its meaning is defined by the channel in which the type occurs.

+#### Conversation account Role

+The `role` field indicates whether entity behind the account is a user or bot.

+`A7512`: Channels and Receivers SHOULD ignore this field.
+It's metadata intended for transcripts to distinguish if a message is from the user or bot.

+###

 ### Entity